marcwright/building-a-mern-app/readme.md

     manage one deployment.
     - Unified Codebase: Since our front-end and back-end will be housed in the same Git repo, we will always have a more full picture of the application than if they were in separate repos.
-    Our front-end developers can check our back-end API endpoints and our back-end developers can see how the data is being used on the front-end.
     - No CORS: Since our front-end application will be making requests back to the same domain that served it up (its 'origin'), we do not need to configure CORS.
   - **Cons**